bruceharris/grunt-create-test-files/README.md

 ### Usage Examples

 #### Default Options

-This example assumes a file directory structure such as the below:
+Given a file directory structure such as the below:
 ```
 /
 |-- Gruntfile.js